amarnathsd/vocalverse/README.md

 4. Text-to-Speech (TTS) Integration
   Triggering TTS: Each dialogue in the chatbox has a "Play Audio" button.
 Which will call a Text To Speech API with given input of line text and for that text audio will be generated.

+5. If Text of speech has edited have re click on the Play audio buttton to regenerate the audio.